ror-community/dev-ror-records/README.md

 # Deploy to Production
 Deploying to ror.org/search and api.ror.org requires making a Github pull request and merging it, then tagging and publishing a new release.
 Each of these actions triggers different automated workflows:

-- **Open pull request:** Check user permissions and validate files
+- **Open pull request against Main branch:** Check user permissions and validate files(?)
-- **Merge pull request:**  Check user permissions and push individual JSON records included in the release to a new directory with the release tag as the directory name in [ror-updates](https://github.com/ror-community/ror-updates).
+- **Merge pull request to Main branch:**  Check user permissions and push individual JSON records included in the release to a new directory with the release tag as the directory name in [ror-updates](https://github.com/ror-community/ror-updates).
 This is for curator convenience; this copy of the release records is not used elsewhere in the deployment process.
 - **Publish release:** Check user permissions, deploy release to production API, create new data dump zip file and place in ror-data repository.

 *Note that only specific Github users (ROR staff) are allowed to open/merge pull requests and create releases.*